Colorado State Highway 115: History

 The route was established in the 1920s, when it connected US 50 near Florence to Colorado Springs.
 By 1950, the west terminus was fixed to SH 120.
 The US 50 interchange was built by 1977, when the entire route was paved.
 A small change in the routing near its east end occurred in 2007.

+Fire

+On March 18, 2026, a fire was started on the East side on the highway in Fremont County.
+The next day the fire spread east onto Fort Carson land.It can be seen from Pueblo and Colorado Springs.
+The 24 Fire remains at 1,927 acres with 0 percent containment as of 7:30 a.m.
+All evacuation and pre-evacuation orders remain in effect, and Highway 115 remains closed from Rock Creek Canyon Road to mile marker 18, located three miles north of Penrose.
+This fire is believed to be human caused.
+As of March 23, 2026 the fire has grown to 6,400 acres.
+As of March 24, 2026, evacuations have been lifted to Pre-Evacuation warnings.